 \section{Conclusion and Future Directions}

 We introduced \InterChart{}, a diagnostic benchmark for evaluating vision-language models (VLMs) on multi-chart visual reasoning.
 Structured across three progressively complex subsets \emph{DECAF}, \emph{SPECTRA}, and \emph{STORM}. \InterChart{} enables detailed analysis of model behavior under controlled visual transformations.
 Our findings show that while current VLMs perform well on simplified, decomposed visuals, their accuracy drops significantly when required to integrate or infer across visually complex, semantically misaligned chart sets.
 Rather than treating VQA as a binary success metric, \InterChart{} provides a controlled setting to explore \textit{why} models succeed or fail by varying presentation while holding semantic content constant.
-This enables diagnostic analysis of model robustness, attention mechanisms, and failure modes—offering insights relevant to model design, training strategies, and interface development.
+This enables diagnostic analysis of model robustness, attention mechanisms, and failure modes-offering insights relevant to model design, training strategies, and interface development.

 In future work, we plan to expand \InterChart{} beyond traditional charts to include infographics, annotated scientific plots, and hybrid layouts.
+We also plan to extend the \textit{STORM} subset to heterogeneous chart combinations (e.g., line-bar or heatmap-scatter) to support broader reasoning analysis.
 We also aim to explore multilingual question sets and incorporate neuro-symbolic or retrieval-augmented approaches to support structured abstraction and cross-domain transfer.
+Furthermore, we plan to evaluate advanced prompting strategies such as self-consistency, reflection, and tree-of-thought (ToT) to assess their effectiveness in enhancing inter-chart reasoning.
 These directions can advance model transparency, scalability, and applicability in real-world decision-support settings.